 This is your chance to communicate what your boundaries and policies are in order to reduce the risk of disputes or miscommunications between you and your clients.

 Let’s be real, these miscommunications can be quite costly.

 They drain your time, energy, and sometimes even money.
-They are NEVER fun. 😩
+They are never fun. 😩

-SO save yourself the hassle and make sure you are crystal clear with your expectations from the get-go in a rock-solid contract. ✅
+So save yourself the hassle and make sure you are crystal clear with your expectations from the get-go in a rock-solid contract. ✅

 If you want to purchase one of our lawyer-approved, plug-and-play contracts, check out our contracts for coaches and entrepreneurs here.
 We’ve got something for everyone!

-4. Decide on Your Offers
+4. Create Your Offers